“Next to the Word of God, the noble art of music is the greatest treasure in the world.”

 For cultivating and using this art, we provide:

-See Our Choirs & Ensembles page for information about St. John’s choral and handbell choirs and instrumental ensembles.
+See our Choir and Ensembles page for information about St. John’s choral and handbell choirs and instrumental ensembles.